benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 #### Docker

--  By default, access to the docker socket is [secured by the permissions of the containing folder](http://man7.org/linux/man-pages/man7/unix.7.html) (by default it is only accessible by docker group users (??))
+-  By default, access to the docker socket is [secured by the permissions of the containing folder](http://man7.org/linux/man-pages/man7/unix.7.html) (by default it is only accessible by docker group users)
 -  If remote access is required, it can be accessed over https using a server side cert.
 Clients may authenticate with a client cert
 -  All authenticated users can do anything, they become root-equivalent on the host